Naminapu Maymuru-White

 Naminapu "Nami" Maymuru-White (born 1952) is a senior Yolŋu artist of North East Arnhem Land, in the Northern Territory of Australia.
 She is known for representing her the songlines of her clan, the Maŋgalili group, especially the stars and their reflections in the local rivers.
-She has been invited to exhibit at the Venice Biennale in July 2024.
-She is the grandmother of actress and model Magnolia Maymuru.
+She was invited to exhibit at the Venice Biennale in July 2024.

 Early life and education

 Naminapu Maymuru-White was born in 1952 at Djarrakpi in North East Arnhem Land, Northern Territory, into the Maŋgalili clan of Yolŋu people (an Aboriginal Australian people of northern Australia).
-Mentored by her father Nänyin Maymuru (1918–1969) and his Narritjin Maymuru (1922–1982), both senior Maŋgalili artists lawmen, she was one of the first Yolŋu women to be taught to paint miny'tji (sacred clan designs).
+Mentored by her father Nänyin Maymuru (1918–1969) and his brother Narritjin Maymuru (1922–1982), both senior Maŋgalili artists and lawmen, she was one of the first Yolŋu women to be taught to paint miny'tji (sacred clan designs).